sombatos/WordPress-Rating-Plugin/readme.txt

 Just go to `Appearance » Widgets`, add Rating Plus widget to the sidebar and adjust rating buttons the way you want.

-Fork plugin on GitHub: <a href="https://github.com/sombatos/WordPress-Rating-Plugin" target="_blank">https://github.com/sombatos/WordPress-Rating-Plugin</a>
+Fork Rating Plus plugin on GitHub: <a href="https://github.com/sombatos/WordPress-Rating-Plugin" target="_blank">https://github.com/sombatos/WordPress-Rating-Plugin</a>

 == Installation ==